MaxMelcher/O365Devbootcamp/Lab1/Lab.md

 	>**Note:** The Check in and Check out functionality is a simulation.
 Nothing is actually happening to any data sources when you click these buttons.

 Congratulations!
-You have created an web site and added it as a Tab in Microsoft Teams.
+You have created a web site and added it as a Tab in Microsoft Teams!